Canal+ (Myanmar)

 Canal+ (current Forever Group in Myanmar and Canal+ Group in France.
 Originally launched by Forever Group alone, Canal+ Group joined in the business in 2017, and the service adopted the current name in April 2021.

 Canal+ delivers the service through the digital terrestrial television (DTT) signals (available in Yangon and Mandalay) and direct-to-home (DTH) satellite television signals (beamed through Thaicom 6).
 It launched a Burmese version of My Canal OTT television service in 2019.

 There are 80 television channels, including nine in-house television channels, available on the platform.
-After 2021 February, some of the international broadcasting channels were closed including news channel like CNN, BBC during the 2021 Myanmar coup d'état.
-As 2022 October 1, the total number of channels are now 69.
+After February 2021, some of the international broadcasting channels were closed, including news channels like CNN and BBC, during the 2021 Myanmar coup d'état.
+As of October 1, 2022, the total number of channels is now 69.

-In-house channels
+History

+The Forever Group added a package of international channels to the digital MRTV-4 service known as MRTV-4 International in 2006; the launch of these channels caused its popularity to increase, with the UBC decoders decreasing their sales in tandem.
+The Thai-based Irrawaddy newspaper reported in August that MRTV-4 International would also start broadcasting on satellite; Forever had attained an additional agreement with CCTV-9 for further foreign programming.

+Canal+ launched two sports channels on 16 February 2022.